17 Helpful Tips for a More Comfortable International Flight

 Finally, you can load your phone/tablet/computer with your own options.

 Maybe there is a show on Netflix that you have been dying to binge watch and now you will have the time.
-You might need a VPN when you travel but this is a great one.
+You might need a VPN when you travel and this is a great one.

-The smart download will let you download them and then delete them as you watch them!
+Plus with the smart download turned on it will let you download them and then delete them as you watch them!
+But make sure you have your charging cable with you so you can plug into the seat for unlimited power.

 14. use the time well

 I am all for a good Netflix binge session, but sometimes I just feel so blah afterward.
 It wasn’t what I really needed at the time.
+And so often, it is hard to find a long chunk of time without interruption or distraction.

 One of my favorite things to do on the plane is use it productively, especially if I am leaving in the morning and am wide awake.
+I will write or journal or read instead of just watching movies.

 By the time I land, even though I am exhausted, I feel so incredibly ready to take on the day/evening having accomplished something.

-Maybe for you, it is reading that book that has been on your list for ages or knitting that scarf, or putting together that business plan for your dream business.
+Maybe for you, it is reading that book that has been on your list for ages or knitting that scarf or putting together that business plan for your dream business.

 Whatever it is, use the (mostly) quiet time you have and knock out some todos!